The Great Dan Patch: Plot

 However, the training is successful, and Dan Patch wins his first race at a county fair.
 Soon the horse is ready for big races, winning in Detroit, Cleveland and Columbus.
 In Kentucky, Ben becomes ill and David takes his place as a driver.
 Since the other drivers refuse to race, realizing their horse won't beat Dan Patch.
 The horse gets to race against time, and breaks the record, running a mile in under two minutes.

 Because of trouble at David's regular work at the chemistry company, Ruth tells him to come home and solve it, not willing to risk her lifestyle.
 David sees no other alternative than to return to Indianapolis.
 When he goes to tell Ben and Cissy, he sees one of the younger drivers, Bud Ransome, talk to Cissy.
 Later, a fire breaks out in the stables.
 David and Cissy extinghuis it, saving the horses.

 When David comes back to Ruth, he tells her he has decided to sell the estate, quit his job and continue breeding horses instead.
 She demands a divorce, refusing to live on the farm with him.
 Ruth gets most of their assets in the divorce, while David keeps the farm and Dan Patch.
 Cissy is overjoyed that he has returned, having had a crush on him for years.

 David understands he is in love with young Cissy, and together they decide to sell Dan Patch for $60,000 to be able to live on the farm and continue breeding horses.
 David and Cissy eventually marry and are blessed with a daughter.

 The horse goes on to break his own record, running a mile in 1 minute fifty-six seconds in 1906.
 He makes money from different commercial deals.
 In his last race, watched by David and his family, Dan Patch beats his own record by a full second.

+One curiosity about the movie is that it was shown in the UK on BBC2 television at the same time as the 1966 World Cup Final between West Germany and England, thus providing alternative viewing to those who may have had little interest in the showpiece event being broadcast simultaneously on BBC1 and ITV.